aonufrei/gallery-webapp/Deploy Guide.md

-# Easy deploy Spring Boot Application to EC2
+# Spring Boot Application to EC2 deployment guide

 I developed a Gallery web application using Spring Boot, Amazon S3 and MySQL.
 So now I wish to deploy my project to the EC2 server and make it available to the web.